alibaba-damo-academy/same/README.md

 # Medical image registration with SAM feature

 This is the official Pytorch implementation of "SAME++: A Self-supervised Anatomical eMbeddings Enhanced medical image registration framework using stable sampling and regularized transformation".
+If you have any questions, please contact us at alisonbrielee@gmail.com.

 This is the repo for SAME registration.
 It contains the following registration methods:
 - Non-learning